Dogwood Guitars

 Students will learn to bend sides as part of the class.

 The class is two weeks in length for a total of twelve days in the shop.
-At the end of the class you will have a completed all-solid wood acoustic guitar “in the green”, strung and playable and ready for finish.
+At the end of the class you will have a completed all-solid wood acoustic guitar “in the white” and ready for finish.
 You can take it home and finish it yourself, or leave it at my shop for a professional high gloss lacquer finish for an additional cost.
 We will build a student version of my Monarch model, with Rosewood or Maple back and sides, a Sitka Spruce top, laminated Mahogany neck, double action truss rod, bone nut and saddle, Ebony or Rosewood fretboard and bridge, bone nut and saddle, wood bindings, and sealed Gotoh tuning machines.

 Using the go-deck to glue top braces.

 You will learn all the fundamentals of guitar construction, such as side bending, plate joining, rosette making, neck carving, fretting, and setup.
 We will cover the basics of voicing and tuning including placing resonances to avoid wolf notes.
 Learn how to bind a guitar with wood (not plastic) bindings, and how to make a bolt-on mortise and tenon neck joint.
 We will make a bone nut and saddle for your guitar from scratch.
-Depending on your skill level and meeting our daily work schedule, we may even have time for a lesson on pearl cutting and inlay.

-Classes of this depth often run $4000 to $6000 plus materials.
-You can build a guitar with me in two weeks for $3000 plus materials (approximately $600-$700 depending on a few options and including a laminated Mahogany and Maple neck.)
+Classes of this depth often run to $6000 plus materials.
+You can build a guitar with me in two weeks for $4500 plus materials (approximately $600-$700 depending on a few options and including a laminated Mahogany and Maple neck.)
 There are several hotels located nearby.
 John Glenn International Airport (CMH) is located about an hour away from the shop, which is near Mount Vernon, Ohio.
 During your time in the evenings and on Sunday, the 14-mile paved Heart of Ohio bike and hiking trail runs along the rear edge of the property with direct access to the trail.

 Students will learn all aspects of installing, leveling, crowning, and polishing frets as part of the class.
 Frets are leveled utilizing the Erlewine neck jig.